 Personal Credit Card for Business vs Business Credit Card at a Glance

 What a Personal Credit Card for Business Costs

-Annual fees on personal credit cards range from $0 to $550, but there are more no-annual-fee personal cards on the market than there are business cards.
-More personal cards offer 0% APR introductory periods, as well, with the longest intro period topping out at 21 months, three months longer than the longest business card intro period.
+Annual fees on personal credit cards range from $0 to $550, but there are more no-annual-fee personal cards on the market compared to business cards.
+More personal cards offer 0% APR introductory periods as well, with the longest intro period topping out at 21 months, six months longer than the longest business card intro period.
 Most credit cards will offer ongoing APRs as low as 13% to 15%, but a few issuers may offer even lower interest rates.

 What a Personal Credit Card for Business Offers

 Introductory rewards on personal credit cards range from $0 to more than $1,000.
 When a card offers a sign-up bonus, you’ll generally have to spend $500 to $3,000 or more over several months to qualify for the reward.
 For ongoing rewards, you’ll earn either a fixed rate―up to 2% cash back on all purchases―or tiered rates with 5% or more cash back in bonus category spending like travel, entertainment, and dining.

 Where to Get a Personal Credit Card for Business

 You can get a personal credit card for business expenses from most major providers, including Discover, Chase, Capital One, Citi, and American Express.
 You can compare personal cards looking for rewards and benefits that suit your business’ needs and then fill out an application.

 Top Personal Credit Cards for Business